Maximizing Your Wealth with Infinite Banking: A Comprehensive Guide

 Tax advantages of Infinite Banking in Canada

 One of the key tax advantages of Infinite Banking in Canada is the potential to grow the cash value of the policy tax-free.
-Unlike other investment vehicles, such as mutual funds or stocks, the growth of the cash value component within a participating whole life policy is not subject to income tax.
+Unlike other investment vehicles, the growth of the cash value component within a participating whole life policy is not subject to income tax.
 Additionally, the policyholder may be able to access the cash value of the policy tax-free, as long as the withdrawals or policy loans do not exceed the policy’s adjusted cost basis.

 The adjusted cost basis of a participating whole life policy represents the amount of premiums paid into the policy, less any dividends or policy fees.
 Policy loans or withdrawals that do not exceed the adjusted cost basis of the policy are considered to be tax-free.
 However, if policy loans or withdrawals exceed the adjusted cost basis, the excess amount may be subject to taxes.